captn3m0/codechef/_problems/easy/TIDRICE.md

 ### Input

 First line contains T ( number of testcases, around 20 ).
 T cases follow.
-Each test case starts with N ( total number of votes, 1 <= N <= 100 ).
+Each test case starts with N ( total number of votes, 1 &lt;= N &lt;= 100 ).
 Each of the next N lines is of the form "userid vote" ( quotes for clarity only ), where userid is a non-empty string of lower-case alphabets ( 'a' - 'z' ) not more than 20 in length and vote is either a + or - .
 See the sample cases below, for more clarity.

 ### Output